fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 ```

 ## Bracket literals.
-Bracket literals is delimited with brackets `[]`.
-Bracket literals are used to initialize Lists, Maps, and Objects:
+Bracket literals are delimited with brackets `[]`.
+They are used to initialize Lists, Maps, and Objects:
 ```cy
 var list = [1, 2, 3]
 var map = [ a: 123, b: 234 ]